codewithalishakhan/Music_Store_Analysis_Using_SQL/README.md

 5. Then select the Task option

-6. And last go to Import Flat file section and select CSV files and import it.
+6. And last go to Import Flat file section select CSV files and import it.